Index to Handbook

 The Student Council includes student representatives and officer from grades five through eight.
 Elections are held at the beginning of the school year.
 Student Council provides opportunities for student leadership, activities planning, and input regarding school decision-making.
 A faculty member serves as advisor.

 Forensics provides students in grades six through eight with an opportunity to develop speaking and creative skills.
 The season typically begins in December and finishes with the State Meet in late March.
 A faculty member coordinates the program and serves as head coach.

 Junior high students assist in the production of the Yearbook.
 During winter and spring, students work with parent coordinators in helping to identify pictures and prepare text for the Yearbook.

 Seventh and Eighth graders can volunteer to serve the school as Patrols.
 Their responsibilities can include: encouraging student safety at street corners, on the playground, or in bus lines; assisting with lunch room cleanup; or displaying the flag.
 Patrols are selected based on faculty recommendations.
 A faculty member serves as the advisor.

 Servers assist the priest at all-school Masses and at weekend liturgies.
 New servers receive training through the parish’s Liturgy Committee.
 Scheduling for weekend Mass is coordinated through the parish.

 The Holy Angels Publishing Co. is the collective name of students who prepare an original manuscript for entry in the annual Delta Kappa Gamma Literary Competition.
-Students in grades three through seven prepare an original story in fall as part of the language arts curriculum.
-Students may take the process to another step by illustrating and binding their manuscript for entry in the literary contest.
+Students in grades three through seven may prepare an original story for entry in the literary contest.
 The decision to submit an entry rests with the students and parent.